MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 To create actions for Power Automate for desktop the following are required:
 - An IDE (Integrated Development Environment - e.g. Visual Studio 2022) you can write C# on.
 - Power Automate for desktop installed on your machine.
-- The Custom actions SDK which you can download through Visual Studio's package manager or nuget.org.
+- The Actions SDK which you can download through Visual Studio's package manager or nuget.org.

 > [!NOTE]
 > In this guide, Visual Studio 2022 was utilized.